The number 666

 Here is [room for] discernment [a call for the wisdom of interpretation].
 Let anyone who has intelligence (penetration and insight enough) calculate the number of the beast, for it is a human number [the number of a certain man]; his number is six-hundred sixty six.

 David Wells1 suggests the first interpretation, when he points out the fact that 666 in Roman numerals (DCLXVI) was often used as a generic way of referring to any unspecified or unknown large number.
 (616 would have been similar, DCXVI).
-"DCLXVI" is a Roman slang way of saying "any big long number", like our colloquial slang zillion, because big numbers in Roman numerals always end up being long unmanagable strings with lots of different letters in them.
+"DCLXVI" is a Roman slang way of saying "any big long number", like our colloquial slang zillion, because big numbers in Roman numerals always end up being long unmanagable clumps of various different letters (but always a mix of those six letters, plus M).
 Thus, the writer of Revelation might have been using "666" to mean "an unspecified or unknown large number".
 This makes sense because of the fact that the writer says wisdom is needed to calculate the number: if he were giving the number explicitly, you wouldn't need any wisdom to calculate it.
 He is saying that the number of the beast is large, unknown and unspecified, but if you have wisdom or insight you might be able to figure out what it is.

 Supporting this general idea, numerologists like to point out that any of our common numbers (telephone, license plate, credit cards, tax ID numbers, etc.) would have appeared very large to someone living 2000 years ago.
 Indeed, they are too large to represent in most of the ancient number systems, so it would have been impossible to know or to specify such numbers.
 A very great wisdom indeed would have been required to calculate one!

 The other possible interpretation, namely that the answer actually is 666 but that you have to discover what calculation will yield that answer (or which "certain man" owns the number), is the one that has drawn the most attention.
 An incredible variety of attempted calculations, connections, interpretations, hidden meanings, etc. have been found for the number 666, and a fair number for 616 as well.
 They have plenty to go on, given the availability of no less than four relevant contemporary languages (Hebrew, Aramaic, Greek, Latin) each with a variety of different numerical and numerological systems.
-There is clear evidence (in the grammar and vocabulary) that Revelation was translated from Hebrew to Greek, or written by someone for whom Greek was a second language.
+There is clear evidence (in the grammar and vocabulary) that Revelation was translated from Hebrew to Latin or to Greek, depending on which was dominant to the writer, translater, or copyist at the time.
+Note that the New Testament was translated into Greek first, and into Latin later.
+The early Christians encountered both languages and Greek became well-established in the early Eastern Orthodox Church; Roman emperor Constantine was converted in 312 and the Byzantine Empire began in 330.

 Numerology connects a number or multiple numbers with something else, such as a person's name or an important word, phrase or passage of text.
 The determination of which number(s) to use generally follows some type of letter-value system.
 For example, the Greek system is shown here; each letter is turned into a number and then added together.